 There is an induction loop on the viewing steps of the Tattersalls Grandstand to enhance the commentary for those who use hearing aids.

 Access to all five levels of the Grandstand can be gained using the lifts in Mandarin Foyer and the glass lifts at the end of the Hall of Fame.
 The Centaur has a lift in the Entrance Foyer taking you into the Istrabraq bar with access to the balcony and the Hall of Fame.

 These are most welcome but must be kept on a lead at all times.

-Event Mobility Charitable Trust will be providing electric scooters and manual wheelchairs for the use of disabled, elderly and mobility impaired visitors at The Open.
+Event Mobility Charitable Trust provide electric scooters and manual wheelchairs for the use of disabled, elderly and mobility impaired at Racecourses.

 To reserve an electric scooter or manual wheelchair you can book on line at www.eventmobility.org.uk or contact the office on 01386 725391.

-The charity operates entirely from the generosity of donations and any further contribution would be greatly appreciated.
+The charity operates entirely from the generosity of donations and any contribution is greatly appreciated.